Trust Attorney in Long Island

 - Avoiding Probate: Establishing a trust can help Long Island residents bypass the probate process, which can be time-consuming and costly.
 By transferring assets directly to beneficiaries, trusts ensure a smoother and faster distribution of the estate.

-- Maintaining Privacy: Unlike wills, which become public record during probate, trusts remain private.
+- Maintaining Privacy: Unlike wills, which become public records during probate, trusts remain private.
 This ensures that the details of your estate, including the distribution of assets, remain confidential, protecting your family’s privacy.

 - Asset Protection: Trusts can safeguard assets from creditors and lawsuits, providing a layer of protection that is especially beneficial in Long Island, where property values and potential liabilities may be significant.